tinavngo/Chatter/README.md

     npm install

- - Start up the environment to review the development process of your project
+ - Start up the environment to review the development process of the app

     npx expo start